GoodnessObi/weather-journal-app/README.md

 //locally
 git clone https://github.com/GoodnessObi/weather-journal-app.git
 ```
-* Input it on the first line in the `website/app.js` file
+* Input the api key on the first line in the `website/app.js` file
 ```
 const apiKey = '***...';
 ```